kurosawa467/Smart-Glove-Control-System/README.md

 - ESP32 microcontroler as glove
 - ESP8266 microcontroller as controllable IoT device
 - Raspberry Pi as Message Broker and to recognize the performed gestures.

 We are using MQTT as communication protocol and we are following the publisher-subscriber pattern.
-Where the glove publishes new commands, the broker recieves them.
-Interpretes the gesture (if a gesture is performed) and the publishes again a new message.
-The IoT device then recieves it if it is subscribed to the according topic.
+Where the glove publishes new commands, the broker receives them, interprets the gesture (if a gesture is performed), and then publishes a new message containing the command.
+The IoT device then receives it, if it is subscribed to the corresponding topic.

 ## The ESP32
 There are two kind of sensors connected to the ESP32.
 An IMU and four flexensors.